4.1 Overview of CFC Support Services

 - 4.9.9 Developing plans and local interagency agreements for facilitating transition and integration of eligible children and families from the EI Services System into the community and/or public school system at the age of three;

-- 4.9.10 Facilitating local system conflict resolutions related to LIC activities;
+- 4.9.10 Facilitating local system conflict resolutions related to LIC activities, and

-- 4.9.11 Facilitating completion of an annual report to the Illinois Interagency Council on EI.
+- 4.9.11 Facilitating completion of an annual report to the IICEI.

 4.10 Provider Recruitment Policy